-Bringing in the most money are Assistant Child Care Directors — their earnings average $14.91 per hour.
-Preschool Teachers are a close second at $12.14 along with Toddler Teachers (approximately $11.00) and Teacher Assistants (about $10.56).
+Bringing in the most money are Assistant Child Care Directors — their earnings average about $14.91 per hour.
+Preschool Teachers are a close second at approximately $12.22 along with Day Care Workers ($11.24) and Toddler Teachers (around $11.00).
 On the lower end are Head Teachers at $10.38 on average.

 Years of Experience